 B: Teaching & Learning Associate Fellow Fellow Senior Fellow AT1: You articulate personal principles of EAP teaching and learning.
+FT1: You draw on recognised theories of EAP teaching and learning.
 ST1: You demonstrate a broad knowledge of EAP theories and academic contexts to inform EAP provision at institutional or sector level.
 AT2: You articulate examples of student-centred EAP teaching techniques, and rationales for their use.
 FT2: You articulate examples of student-centred EAP teaching techniques, and rationales for their use.
 ST2: You articulate examples of student-centred EAP teaching techniques, and rationales for their use.
-AT3: You recognise a range of EAP syllabus/course types. types and how they influence the approach to ST3: You recognise a range of EAP syllabus/course types and how they influence the approach to teaching.
-T4: You adapt teaching or learning material for specif ic academic contexts or disciplines.
+AT3: You recognise a range of EAP syllabus/course types.
+FT3: You recognise a range of EAP syllabus/course types and how they influence the approach to teaching.
+ST3: You recognise a range of EAP syllabus/course types and how they influence the approach to teaching.
+T4: You adapt teaching or learning material for specif fic academic contexts or disciplines.
 T5: Your teaching aims to develop academic and prof essional attributes (such as critical thinking and auton omy).
 T6: You stage and scaffold your teaching of academic communication.
-T7: You integrate study skills and strategies explicitly into teaching.
-T8: Your teaching develops students' ability to naviga T8: Your teaching develops students' ability to navigate current or future educational contexts.
+T7: You integrate study skills and strategies explicitly T7: You integrate study skills and strategies explicitly into teaching.
+T8: Your teaching develops students' ability to navigate current or future educational contexts.
 T9: You use classroom assessment techniques to dem T9: You use classroom assessment techniques to demonstrate learning and inform future teaching.
 T10: You raise awareness of discourse features in your teaching.
-T11: You train students to investigate the practices o T12: You respond flexibly to unplanned learning opportunities.
+T11: You train students to investigate the practices o f a discipline.
+T12: You respond flexibly to unplanned learning opportunities.
 T13: You encourage a critical approach to knowledge building and transfer.